wazuh/wazuh-documentation/source/user-manual/registering/restful-api-register-script.rst

 Registering agents using sripts
 ===============================

-We have prepared a few different scripts to allow automatically register an agent using the Wazuh API.
+We have prepared a few different scripts to allow automatically register the Wazuh agent using the Wazuh API.

 Register the agent automatically using a shell script:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Below shell script allows to register Wazuh agent on a Linux/Unix host using Wazuh Api service.
+Below shell script allows to register the agent on a Linux/Unix host using Wazuh Api service.
 The script requires root access and shall be run on the agent.

 1. Download the script:  `Register an agent using a shell script <https://raw.githubusercontent.com/wazuh/wazuh-api/3.9/examples/api-register-agent.sh>`_.